mnieber/aspiration/README.md

 Next we do three things:

 - define a class that contains the callback functions
-- use the `@host` decorator to indicate that we want our function to take callbacks
+- use the `@host` decorator to indicate that we want our function to take callbacks.
-- update the host function to accept the set of callbacks
+- update the host function to accept the set of callbacks.

 ```
 class Selection_selectItem extends Cbs {